kamathhrishi/Deep-Learning-Papers/README.md

 ## Faster Training
 * <a href="https://arxiv.org/pdf/1708.03888.pdf">LARGE BATCH TRAINING OF CONVOLUTIONAL NETWORKS</a> : Introduces adaptive layerwise learning rates.
 Different learning rates for different layers.
+* <a href="https://arxiv.org/abs/1910.00762">Accelerating Deep Learning by Focusing on the Biggest Losers</a>

 ## Meta Learning